 - The duty cycle is only 20% at 70 amps, so you’ll need to stop the machine every 2 minutes out of 10 in order to prevent overheating.

 How To Choose the Best Stick Welder For Home Use or Workshop?

-Stick welders provides a simple, affordable and highly reliable option for creating strong welds on a wide range of materials.
+Stick welders provide a simple, affordable, and highly reliable option for creating strong welds on a wide range of materials.
 Here are a few things to consider before choosing the best arc welder.